 In this post, I’ll explain the technology, how it works, and why you should explore using it.
 After reading this post, you should know how to implement a server-side header bidding solution for your ad inventories.
 So, shall we start?

 Table of Contents

-Server-to-server header bidding or server side header bidding or S2S header bidding is a programmatic technique wherein the auction takes place on the server instead of the user’s browser.
-It enables your site to simultaneously work with multiple demand partners without compromising on the page speed.
+Server-to-server header bidding (server-side header bidding or S2S header bidding) is a programmatic technique wherein the auction takes place on the ad server instead of the user’s browser.

 - The server will then send out bids to multiple demand sources.